Design of streets, civic square and coworking yards as social urban tissue for London's Design District community

 Lighting of the public realm deploys state-of-the-art LED technology developed with unique settings, specifically designed for the Design District.
 We are creating safe and attractive atmospheres that adjust to the time of the evening and different times of the year.

-Tree species for the district were chosen carefully to help people at work to connect with nature in a new way.
+Tree species for the district are chosen carefully to help people at work to connect with nature in a new way.
 Every coworking yard has signature trees to create a unique identity.
 Over the seasons, every day will feel a little different to the people using these spaces on a daily basis.

 Consider This ...
 Design District